Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Serialization Format/JSON.md

 - JSON is a lightweight format for storing and sharing data.
 - Mostly used to exchange data between *browsers* and *servers*.
 - Looks like [[Javascript]] objects, but follows ***strict rules***.
+- Easy to use.
+- Concise and lightweight.
+-